Constructing a Chain Event Graph from a Staged Tree: A Recursive Algorithm to Construct a CEG

 \section{A Recursive Algorithm to Construct a CEG}

-In this section we present a simple recursive backward algorithm for constructing the graph of a CEG $\calC$ from any staged tree $\calS$ irrespective of whether it is stratified.
-We note that a variety of model selection techniques exist for this family \citep{freeman2011bayesian, silander2013dynamic, cowell2014causal, collazo2016new}.
-We do not discuss these in this paper.
-The outcome of any model selection algorithm for the CEG family is a collection of stages $\mathbb{U}$ for its underlying event tree.
-This allows us to colour the situations of the event tree according to the stage memberships and thus, we can obtain its corresponding staged tree.
+We present a simple recursive backward algorithm for constructing the graph of a CEG $\calC$ from any staged tree $\calS$ irrespective of whether it is stratified.
+While a variety of model selection techniques exist for the CEG family \citep{freeman2011bayesian, silander2013dynamic, cowell2014causal}, we do not discuss these in this paper.
+The outcome of any model selection algorithm for a CEG is a collection of stages $\mathbb{U}$ for its underlying event tree.
+The vertices of the event tree can be coloured according to $\mathbb{U}$; giving us the associated staged tree.
 Here we assume that we are only given the staged tree - obtained either as an output of a model selection algorithm or elicited by domain experts - from which we can deduce the collection of stages $\mathbb{U}$.
 The collection $\mathbb{U}$ and the topology of the staged tree are then used to iteratively identify the collection of positions.
-The following recursion takes no more steps than $m$ steps where $m$ is the depth of the tree, such that